failmap/server/README.md

 - [Vagrant](https://www.vagrantup.com/downloads.html)
 - vagrant-vbguest (`vagrant plugin install vagrant-vbguest`)
 - vagrant-landrush (`vagrant plugin install landrush`)
+- vagrant-serverspec(`vagrant plugin install vagrant-serverspec`)

 ## Instructions

-Run the following command and wait for the provisioning to have completed.
+Run the following command and wait for the provisioning to complete.

     vagrant up
-    vagrant ssh -- /vagrant/scripts/test.sh

-The test should complete with the words `All good!` which indicated the post-provision test suite has verified the installation is correct.
+At the end of provisioning a test suite is ran to ensure the machine is in a desired state.
+See `serverspec/` for more information regarding testing.

 After this the virtual machine is accessible by running: